 Full details are in the recipe card below, but here are the basics:

-Next, layer on thinly sliced tomato.
-I like to sprinkle them with a pinch of salt and freshly ground black pepper (totally optional).
+- Spread some ranch dressing in the centre of a large flour tortilla, then top with Swiss cheese and thinly sliced tomato.
+I like to sprinkle the tomatoes with a pinch of salt and freshly ground black pepper (totally optional).

 Make It Your Own